Tom Campbell Black: Early years

 Tom Campbell Black attended Brighton College and the records for the period summer 1915 to summer 1917 indicate that he entered Hampden House, May 1915, was appointed House Prefect, January 1917 and played Second XI Football, 1915 to 1916 and 1916 to 1917.
 Campbell Black attended Army Class II and entered the RN College at Greenwich and attained a commission in the R.N.A.S.
 (Naval Air Service).
-He served first as a pilot in the Naval Air Service and later in the RAF during the Great War, rising to the rank of captain.
-Arriving in Africa as a soldier settler in 1922, he joined his brother, Frank Milner Black, who had been stationed as a soldier in Kenya and decommissioned in 1920.
-Black family history has it that Tom and his brother managed a coffee plantation in British East Africa, in the 1920s.
+He served first as a pilot in the Naval Air Service and later in the RAF during World War I, rising to the rank of captain.
+Arriving in Africa as a soldier settler in 1922, he joined his brother, Frank Milner Black, who had been stationed as a soldier in the Colony of Kenya and decommissioned in 1920.
+Black family history has it that Tom and his brother managed a coffee plantation thwre in the 1920s.
 Their farm was between the towns of Rongai and Eldama Ravine, in the Rift Valley, about 110 mi northwest of Nairobi.
 Tom was a noted horseman who was an award-winning show jumper, winning a competition in 1925.
 He later bred and raised race horses, which remained a passion of his throughout his life.

 It is stated in the Shuttleworth Collection Records, England, that an aircraft currently in their collection, a de Havilland DH.51, was built in 1925 and shortly after John Evans Carberry bought and shipped it to Mombasa.
 The DH.51 first flew in Africa on 4 April 1926.
-In June 1928, Tom Campbell Black, G. Skinner and A. Hughes bought the aircraft and on 10 September 1928, it became the first aircraft to be registered in Kenya.
+In June 1928, Tom Campbell Black, G. Skinner and A. Hughes bought the aircraft and on 10 September 1928, it became the first aircraft to be registered in the colony.
 Named Miss Kenya, it was first registered G-KAA, but with the change in the registration system, it was re-registered VP-KAA.

 Wilson Airways

 After flying with Campbell Black in February 1929, Florence Kerr Wilson was encouraged by his enthusiasm to form Wilson Airways Ltd., in Kenya.
-At inception later in the same year, her airline possessed a single Gypsy Moth aircraft, primarily piloted by Campbell Black.
+At inception later in the same year, her airline possessed a single Gipsy Moth aircraft, primarily piloted by Campbell Black.
 The airline grew into a comprehensive air carrier across Kenya.
 Captain Hugo Dunkerley, the editor of Aeroken and the special correspondent of the East African Standard, accompanied Campbell Black in the first flight from Nairobi to Mombasa and back in a single day, on 21 November 1929.
 He also accompanied Tom in November 1930 on a roundtrip flight from Nairobi to Dar es Salaam, Mombasa, and back to Nairobi in just over nine hours.
 Tom Campbell Black was the managing director/chief pilot of Wilson Airways, but in March 1932, he resigned from Wilson Airways and left Kenya to take up an employment offer made by Lord Marmaduke Furness, a renowned horse breeder, to be his personal pilot and live back in England.

 While the company was profitable, Wilson Airways was disbanded in 1939 with the outbreak of the Second World War.